ameingast/cocoaimagehashing/README.markdown

 Depending on the hashing algorithm, perceptual hashing generally can yield very good performance.
 This library was built primarily for ease of use, but hashing performance was critical, too.

-Fingerprint calculation makes use of current CPU instruction pipelines by unrolling and inlining all tight loops of used hashing algorithms.
+Some utility functions have data parallelism built in and fingerprint calculation makes use of current CPU instruction pipelines by unrolling and inlining all tight loops of used hashing algorithms.

-On a Dual-Core 2.6GHz i5, the fastest hashing algorithm (dHash) achieves a hashing throughput of up to 700MB/s and 30.0000 hash distance calculations per second on 4 cores.

 ## How To Get Started